passingthru67/workspaces-to-dock/README.md

     **Require pressure to show the dock** - Require mouse pressure against the edge of the screen to show the dock.
 This option helps eliminate accidentally triggering the dock when using vertical scroll bars.
 It also helps with accessing the dock in multi-monitor configurations where the 2nd monitor is to the right of the dock.
 Unfortunately, this feature requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

+    **Pressure threshold** - The amount of pressure required to activate and show the dock.

+    **Limit pressure sense to slow mouse speeds** - When enabled, this option allows the mouse to pass through the pressure barrier by attacking the edge of the screen with a quick stroke.
+This allows the mouse to quickly access a second monitor in multi-monitor setups.
+This setting works in conjunction with 'Require pressure to show dock' above and requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

+    **Maximum speed** - The speed limit of the mouse (determined by measuring the pixel distance traveled) that must be reached before the pressure barrier is defeated.
+The higher the value, the faster the mouse must travel before passing through the barrier.

     NOTE: In multi-monitor configurations where the 2nd monitor is to the right of the workspaces dock, the dock will have to be showing before the pressure barrier is removed and the mouse pointer released to access the 2nd monitor.
 This will create a slight hesitation as the mouse must wait for the dock to show.
-To elliminate this issue, you may show the dock using the keyboard shortcut Super + w, or by entering Gnome Shell's overview mode prior to attempting to access the 2nd monitor.
+To eliminate this issue, you may show the dock using the keyboard shortcut Super + w, or by entering Gnome Shell's overview mode prior to attempting to access the 2nd monitor.
+A third method is to enable the 'Limit pressure sense to slow mouse speeds' option.
+This option allows the mouse to pass through the pressure barrier by attacking the edge of the screen with a quick stroke.

-    **Pressure threshold** - The amount of pressure required to activate and show the dock.
-This setting works in conjunction with 'Require pressure to show dock' above and requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

     **Intellihide Options**